Animals in Care Needing Sponsorship

 All donations to DCH Animal Adoptions over $2 are fully tax deductible.

-Sparky has been in foster care since 23 October 2025, for 3 weeks
+Jupiter has been in foster care since 22 June 2024, for 1.8 years

-DSH - female - 3 years
+DSH - female - 3 years and 5 months

 .

-.The lovely Miss Valentine is Desexed, Vaccinated (until March 2026), and you and your family are very welcome to arrange a meeting to see if Val is the right girl for you!
+.Valentine is Desexed, Vaccinated (until March 2026), and you and your family are very welcome to arrange a meeting to see if Val is the right girl for you!

-Valentine is a very graceful and curious young lady who would be perfectly suited to an older person/family, plus excellent company for another cat/s or cat-safe dog/s.
-Once she trusts you, Val is an affectionate and interactive companion but she is not a âcuddlyâ cat, so not recommended for children.
-(Although quite happy to sleep, curled up behind your knees! đ»)
+Valentine is a very graceful and curious young lady who would be perfectly suited to an older person in a quieter household, plus excellent company for another cat/s or cat-safe dog/s.
+Once she trusts you, Val is an affectionate and interactive companion, but she is not a cat who likes to be restrained as she panics, so not recommended for children.

-Valentine dislikes being carried around (until she trusts you), but loves pats, brushes, food treats, and of course a sunny windowsil!
+Valentine dislikes being carried around (until she trusts you), but loves pats, brushes, food treats, and of course a sunny windowsill!
 Flying insects will keep her occupied for hours, plus she does love a laser light or chase toy - natural hunting instincts are strong with this one!

 The reduced adoption fee is $160 and Valentine is:

 Please use the "Send enquiry email" link below, if you have any questions or if you are interested in meeting Valentine.
-Just include in your email, whether youâve owned cats before, and why youâre genuinely interested in adopting Valentine.
+Just include in your email, whether you’ve owned cats before, and why you’re genuinely interested in adopting Valentine.

 PLEASE NOTE: I no longer receive phone calls/messages from unknown mobiles, but I will contact you as soon as I receive your email enquiry.

-Valentine has been in foster care since 10 February 2023, for 2.8 years
+Valentine has been in foster care since 10 February 2023, for 3.2 years

 British Bulldog - male